Skip to content

 Sortie maintains two layers of state for every issue it processes.
 The orchestration state tracks whether the orchestrator has claimed the issue and what it is doing with it.
 The run attempt phase tracks where a single agent invocation stands within its lifecycle.
 These are independent from tracker states (To Do, In Progress) - they are Sortie’s internal bookkeeping.

-See also: WORKFLOW.md configuration for active_states, terminal_states, and handoff_state; error reference for error kinds that trigger retries; CLI reference for --dry-run mode that simulates dispatch without launching agents; dashboard reference for real-time visibility into orchestration state.
+See also: WORKFLOW.md configuration for active_states, terminal_states, handoff_state, and in_progress_state; error reference for error kinds that trigger retries; CLI reference for --dry-run mode that simulates dispatch without launching agents; dashboard reference for real-time visibility into orchestration state.

 Orchestration states